2019 UEFA European Under-19 Championship qualification

 The 2019 UEFA European Under-19 Championship qualifying competition was a men's under-19 football competition that determined the seven teams joining the automatically qualified hosts Armenia in the 2019 UEFA European Under-19 Championship final tournament.

 Apart from Armenia, all remaining 54 UEFA member national teams entered the qualifying competition.
 Players born on or after 1 January 2000 were eligible to participate.
-Starting from this season, up to five substitutions are permitted per team in each match.
+Starting from this season, up to five substitutions were permitted per team in each match.

 Format

-The qualifying competition consists of two rounds:
+The qualifying competition consisted of two rounds: